 Meta-evaluation and synthesis review

 In 2016 we conducted a review of 26 VSO evaluation reports, covering our work in specific countries and individual programmes.

 The aims were to:

-- Analyse the collection of evidence to understand the collective impact of VSO’s work.
+- analyse the collection of evidence to understand the collective impact of our work;

 The findings from a project to empower smallholder farmers to participate in a higher return market and transform agriculture from subsistence activity to a profitable enterprise.